chrisr3403/Sep11-Freedom-Project/blog/entry03.md

 Skill 1.
 A Skill I gathered so far is creativity, making a jumpad and a level is something I thought would be challenging but as I saw more and more I used sonic as insperation so
 I might be able to make my own sonic game and even new characters myself.

 Skill 2.
-Another skill I have gathered so far is debugging, when I did the tinkering I figured out a way to make multiple levels using the mario pyrmid as reference.
+Another skill I have gathered so far is how to learn, when I did the tinkering I was trying to teach myself how to properly make the platform/levels so I remebered that I needed a sprite to load in the code and so I did this for all levels including jumpads.
-So I made it so the level can stack the equal signs more and more to extend the level.